Catholic Charities Archdiocese of Denver

 - Knowledge of the service population’s cultural and socioeconomic characteristics and the appropriate techniques and practices for the client population.

-Bachelor's degree (BA/BS) from accredited four-year college or university in business, social work or closely related field; and 8-10 years of related management experience, or equivalent combination of education and experience.
-MBA or MS preferred, LCSW helpful.
+.EDUCATION and/or EXPERIENCE Bachelor's degree (BA/BS) from accredited four-year college or university in related field; and three to five years related shelter operations experience and/or training; or equivalent combination of education and experience Master's Degree preferred, LCSW helpful; preferred fluency in Spanish.

 Be a fully initiated Catholic in the communion of the Catholic Church and/or intentionally living out the five precepts of the Church (CCC 2041-2043).
 Refrain from public promotion or approval of, or the living out of, any conduct or lifestyle that would reflect discredit or disgrace on, or cause scandal in relationship to, the Archdiocese of Denver, or considered to be in contradiction with Catholic doctrine or morals.